kaoticfire/Homeworks/README.md

 # Homeworks

 A small website designed to run on a Raspberry Pi 3B but can be run on a Windows basoed system.
-This website serves as a central location for chore assignment and dinner ideas.
-The chores are assigned at random to two users who do not have the is_parent flag set to true.
+This website serves as a central location for chore assignment, dinner ideas, groceries, and messages (both private and general).
+The chores are assigned at random to users who do not have the is_parent flag set to true.
 The site contains an Admin page for database management.

 ## Built With

-The website is built with Flask, HTML, JavaScript, CSS, and Python.
+The website is built with the Flask framework, HTML, JavaScript, CSS, and Python.

 ## Roadmap